oge-ochiobi/Project-files/README.md

 🗂️ Portfolio Highlights
+-🛒 Nana SuperMarket Sales Analysis
+  Description: Analyzed a supermarket sales data for a 3months period to generate insights and recommendationds on business decisions using Ms Excel to clean the data, analyze and create visualizations to understand business processes better.
+Created a powerpoint slide for presentataions to share findings with stakeholders.

 -📊 Employee Wellness Dashboard
 Description: Created interactive dashboards to monitor and analyze employee stress management programs.
 Tools: Power BI, SQL